 - Experienced team members as part of a Train the Trainer program

-This program meets all requirements for L-180 Human Factors on the Fireline established by the National Wildfire Coordinating Group (NWCG).
+This program meets all requirements for the L-180 Human Factors on the Fireline certification standard established by the National Wildfire Coordinating Group (NWCG).

 The Department of Homeland Security has approved this program for use with SHSP and UASI grant funds.